mbishram/wordpress-demo/README.md

 ## Demo Theme

-The demo theme created by Sage are located at `web/app/themes/hybrid-demo`.
+The demo theme created by Sage are located at `/web/app/themes/hybrid-demo`.

 For more details on how to run it, see `README.md` file in the same directory.

+## Sample Data

+Sample data used for testing purposes are located at `/data`.
+You can use [Wordpress' import tool](https://wordpress.com/support/import/import-a-sites-content/) to import them.